Dude, Where’s my Data?

 (see Articles 24, 26, 28 and 29)

 (3) above also includes IT systems.
 You’ll note that carefully controlling access to personal data is essential, but what of those hidden technical gremlins – like viruses, malware or ransomware?
 Back-door accounts for support and maintenance purposes?
 Ensuring that operating systems and applications don’t become obsolete such that security patches are no longer produced and made available for you to install?
 And don’t forget backup media, backups to cloud services, and cloud applications themselves.
 You’ll need to have a productive brain-storming session to ensure that all sources of personal data within IT systems are identified and properly recorded.
-(Note: we have a great solution for the management of information security risks such as these!)

 As noted in (5) above, you’ll need to design and implement a set of processes which deliver responses to a range of data subject rights, available free of charge to data subjects.
 You’ll need to think about how these are received, how you validate the identity of the requester, and which repositories and systems you will need to access to deliver a response to the request.
 Here again, you’ll need to consider the timely involvement of any third parties you’ve asked to get involved with the data processing.
 InfoSaaS provides a GDPR documentation set, which is shortly to be augmented by templated procedures for each of these rights (contact us if of interest).